ga-wdi-lessons/es6/readme.md

 foods.forEach( (food,i) => console.log(`My #${i} favorite food is ${food}`) )
 ```

-Arrow functions also have the benefit of not changing the value of `this`:
+Arrow functions also have the benefit of keeping the context (`this`) of where it is defined:

 ```js
 var pizza = {